 Thank you for applying for a position on our team at Pizza Artista!

 We are ALWAYS looking for passionate and committed people who can deliver exceptional guest service.
-If you are “just looking for a job” Pizza Artista is NOT the place for you!
 Please take a minute and read through this cover sheet prior to filling out your application.
-We take what is written here very seriously!!

 The Pizza Artista Promise…